LiquidGalaxyLAB/LG-AI-Voice-conversational/README.md

 # LG AI Voice Conversation

 Documentation to integrate AI voices to LG applications.
 The REST API is split into three endpoints: speech-to-text, text-to-text via Groq, and text-to-speech.
-The documentation is split into three seperate pages, one for all the model descriptions with required and optional parameters, one for how to setup and use the API, and a pricing documentation.
+The documentation is split into three separate pages, one for all the model descriptions with required and optional parameters, one for how to setup and use the API, and a pricing documentation.

 The table below lists all the models used in the project: